ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/variantproductsnode_and_orderablevariantnode/simplevariantcharacteristics.md

 /*
 * This characteristic needs to know which of the variant attributes are characteristic Fields.
-* That is why attributes are displayed in b2b need to follow special rules:
+* That is why attributes that are displayed in B2B need to follow special rules:
 *     - characteristicCodeXXX
 *     - characteristicLabelXXX
 *